 Do you use a CRM platform?

 CRM stands for Customer Relationship Management and there are various software platforms available that help you business owners manage relations with customers.
-An investment in a CRM platform suggests that you know the ability build and nurture customer relationships has a positive effect on revenue and profitability.
-It also suggests that you have existing customers who are engaged and know what your CAC is.
+An investment in a CRM platform suggests that you have the ability build and nurture customer relationships, or that you have information on your customers to contact them.
+Most importantly, it suggests that you have existing customers who are engaged.
+There are all great signs that you’re ready to launch a referral program.

 Launching a referral program if you’re using a CRM platform is a no-brainer.
 We’re preaching to the converted.